-The MAMBA project partners organised a parallel session on innovative rural mobility solutions in the Nordics at Nordregio Forum on 29 November 2018.
-The aim of the session was to provide an overview of the current and future trends in innovative rural mobility solutions in the Nordics.
-The mobility business models that have the biggest potential in rural areas were discussed, together with the key opportunities and challenges for rural mobility.
+The MAMBA project partners organised a parallel session on innovative rural mobility solutions in the Nordics at the Nordregio Forum on 29 November 2018.
+The aim of the session was to provide an overview of current and future trends in innovative rural mobility solutions in the Nordics.
+The mobility business models that have the biggest potential in rural areas were discussed, together with key opportunities and challenges for rural mobility.

-This parallel session drew upon the findings from the MAMBA project, the research results from the VTI (the Swedish National Road and Transport Research Institute) and VTT (Technical Research Centre of Finland), and several good practice examples from Sweden, Finland and Denmark.
+This parallel session drew upon the findings from the MAMBA project, the research results from VTI (the Swedish National Road and Transport Research Institute) and VTT (Technical Research Centre of Finland), and several good practice examples from Sweden, Finland and Denmark.

-Jessica Berg, researcher at the VTI, made a presentation of the KOMILAND project results.
-KOMILAND is a project that addressed combined mobility services in rural areas financed by the Swedish Innovation Agency.
+Jessica Berg, researcher at the VTI, gave a presentation on the KOMILAND project results.
+KOMILAND is a project that addressed combined mobility services in rural areas, financed by the Swedish Innovation Agency.
 The aim of the project was to prepare for future demonstration projects for combined mobility in small towns and rural areas in Sweden by providing data on location, users, services and financing.
 The project also explored difficulties and opportunities associated with initiating demonstration projects.
 As a follow-up, a first demonstration project is planned to be implemented in Västra Götaland region in Sweden during 2019.
 Find more about the results of the KOMILAND project in a short video interview with Jessica here: https://vimeo.com/317026071

-Juho Kostiainen, research scientist at the VTT specialised in Intelligent Transport Systems and Services, made a presentation on rural mobility experiences and activities, focused on the tourism industry in the Finnish Lapland.
+Juho Kostiainen, research scientist at the VTT specialised in Intelligent Transport Systems and Services, gave a presentation on rural mobility experiences and activities, focusing on the tourism industry in the Finnish Lapland.
 Ylläs Around is a mobile application that piloted during ski seasons in Ylläs in 2016-2017.
-The APP offers trip chain info, guidance and ticketing for public transport and taxis, and offers combining taxi trips heading the same way.
-Despite a high customer satisfaction level with the APP, it does not solve the challenge of lack of transport supply services and long taxi waiting time.
-Among the key lessons learned from this pilot is that there is a ‘need to catch travellers before arrival’ referring to extensive marketing efforts (read more about Ylläs Around in the MAMBA case study here).
+The APP offers trip chain info, guidance and ticketing for public transport and taxis, and offers shared taxi trips heading the same way.
+Despite a high customer satisfaction level with the APP, it does not tackle the root problems of transport deficiency and waiting times.
+Among the key lessons learned from this pilot is that there is a ‘need to catch travellers before arrival’ referring to extensive marketing efforts (read more about “Ylläs Around” in the MAMBA case study here).
 The approach and easier discovery is currently being scaled up in collaboration with other destinations across the Finnish Lapland in a project called Open Arctic MaaS.
-A new cooperation project funded by Sitra (Finland’s fund for the future) focuses on different ways of organising mobility services in rural areas – and particularly using the existing, limited capacity more efficiently by combining trips of private and publicly subsidized trips (e.g. social and health service transportation) where feasible.
-During the project, a new cost-effective technology platform that can be modified to serve different needs will be developed for the use of the participating and other regions in Finland and abroad.
-The trials are enabled by the new Act on Transport Services, the Mobility as a Service technology (MaaS) and collaboration between public and private actors.
+A new cooperation project funded by Sitra (Finland’s fund for the future) focuses on different ways of organising mobility services in rural areas – and particularly using the existing, limited capacity more efficiently by combining private and publicly subsidized trips (e.g. social and health service transportation), where feasible.
+During the project, a new cost-effective technology platform that can be modified to serve different needs will be developed for the use of the participating, and other regions in Finland and abroad.
+The trials are enabled by the new Act on Transport Services and the Mobility as a Service technology (MaaS), in collaboration with public and private actors.
 Source: Juho Kostiainen, VTT 2018.